 To truly soak up the sights and the southern French lifestyle of Nîmes, travelers should spend a few nights here.
 The town has a wide choice of accommodations, from luxury hotels in historic buildings and resort-like settings to more affordable options.
 We recommend these highly rated hotels and guesthouses in Nîmes.

-Luxury Hotels: A luxurious oasis in the city center of Nîmes, the Jardins Secrets is a five-star property with a beautifully landscaped Mediterranean garden, including a swimming pool and outdoor seating.
-Although the property has a country feel, it's in the heart of the urban landscape and is only about a 10-minute walk to the Musée de la Romanité and the Arènes.
-The hotel's charming guest rooms are decorated in a traditional fashion, while the Empire-inspired salons feature comfortable sofas and fireplaces.
+- Luxury Hotels: Set in beautifully landscaped Mediterranean gardens, the Jardins Secrets is a haven of tranquility in the heart of Nîmes' urban landscape (about a 10-minute walk to the Musée de la Romanité and the Arènes).
+The four-star hotel's guest rooms are decorated in sumptuous traditional fashion, while the Empire-inspired salons feature comfortable sofas and fireplaces.

 In the Nîmes city center, the Villa Meridia is a great choice for those seeking upscale accommodations near the top tourist attractions.
-The hotel is just steps away from Nîmes' most celebrated ancient monument, the Maison Carré, and is close to the Arènes as well as the Jardins de la Fontaine.
+The hotel is just steps away from the Maison Carré, and is close to the Arènes as well as the Jardins de la Fontaine.
 This small boutique hotel has a swimming pool, and the accommodations include breakfast.

-Mid-Range Hotels: A short drive from Nîmes city center, Le Pre Galoffre offers an authentic Provençal experience in a quiet rural setting.
-This three-star bed & breakfast hotel occupies a renovated 17th-century farmhouse with guest rooms decorated in French country style.
+- Mid-Range Hotels: A short drive from the Nîmes city center, the Hôtel Pré Galoffre provides three-star bed and breakfast accommodations in a renovated 17th-century farmhouse.
 The property has a delightful garden shaded by olive trees and filled with fragrant jasmine and lavender flowers.
 Guests will enjoy the serenity and beauty of the outdoor space, as well as the inviting pool area with lounge chairs for sunbathing.

-With its impressive historic architecture, the Hotel Marquis de la Baume immerses guests in the old-world charm of Nîmes.
-The four-star hotel occupies a lovely 17th-century townhouse near the Maison Carré and the Jardin de la Fontaine.
-Guest rooms are outfitted with contemporary-style decor, but many have antique painted ceilings.
-As a Best Western property, the hotel provides concierge services and a front desk that is open 24 hours.
+The Hôtel Marquis de la Baume immerses guests in the old-world charm of Nîmes.
+This four-star hotel occupies a 17th-century townhouse near the Maison Carré.
+Guest rooms are decorated in contemporary style, but the building reveals historic details.
+As a Best Western property, the hotel provides concierge services and a 24-hour front desk.

-The Ibis Budget Nîmes Centre Gare is located in the center of Nîmes, within walking distance to the Musée des Beaux-Arts, as well as other monuments.
-This modern two-star hotel provides basic guest rooms, and lodging includes a breakfast buffet.
+The Ibis Budget Nîmes Centre Gare is located in the center of Nîmes, near the Centre Gare (TGV train station) and within walking distance of the Musée des Beaux-Arts.
+This modern three-star hotel provides basic guest rooms.
+A breakfast buffet is also available.

-In the historic center of Nîmes, the two-star Hotel des Tuileries offers simple but stylish rooms at an affordable price, including a buffet breakfast.
+On a quiet street in the center of Nîmes, the two-star Hôtel des Tuileries offers spacious and stylish rooms at an affordable price.
+Services include an evening meal delivery option and a daily breakfast buffet with fresh fruit, cheese, and croissants supplied by an artisanal bakery.
 The hotel is a short walk away from the Maison Carrée and the Arènes.